lowbontimp/stp-iris/README.md

 ## Self-control of rate of connection
-[Guidelines for IRIS DMC services](http://ds.iris.edu/ds/nodes/dmc/services/usage/) is requiring no more than *5 concurrent connections* and no more than *10 connections per second*.
+[Guidelines for IRIS DMC services](http://ds.iris.edu/ds/nodes/dmc/services/usage/) are requiring no more than *5 concurrent connections* and no more than *10 connections per second*.
-Avoid to run multiples `stp-iris.pl` for yourself.
+Avoid to run multiple `stp-iris.pl` simultaneously.
-`stp-iris.pl` sleeps for a while if the average number of connections exceeds a threshold.
+Also, `stp-iris.pl` sleeps for a while if the average number of connections exceeds a threshold.
+Removing this part in `stp-iris.pl` is not recommended.

 ## List of to do
 - [ ] Option to change 'O' into other phases, such as 'P' or 'S' (using raytracing program)